Read this article to learn:

 Aird Towers: Towerco established in 2016 with a formal launch in early 2017 to serve the Australian and New Zealand markets.
 It is looking beyond ground-based towers and rooftops to consider small cell and other RAN solutions to support the rollout of 4G and, in future, 5G.

-Alcazar Capital: Alcazar Capital Limited (ACL) is an investment advisory firm based in Dubai and focused on private investments advisory and asset management; Alcazar’s current portfolio of investments and assets under management exceeds US$1bn.
-ACL advised on several projects in the tower industry including Irrawaddy Green Towers in Myanmar and Golden Towers in Vietnam.
+Alcazar Capital: Alcazar Capital Limited (ACL) is an investments advisory firm based in Dubai and focused on private investments advisory and asset management; Alcazar’s current portfolio of investments and assets under management exceeds US$1bn.
+Alcazar’s investments in the tower industry include Irrawaddy Green Towers in Myanmar and Golden Towers in Vietnam.

 Altman Vilandrie & Co: AV&Co. has extensive tower industry experience spanning tens of engagements (including Latin America, Africa, Asia, North America, Europe) over ten years, including tower operator strategies as well as tower transaction due diligences.
 Their recent work has addressed a number of relevant topics such as the impact of small cells, the future opportunity for DAS and the changing role of rooftops.

-American Tower: The world’s largest independent commercial towerco, American Tower need no introduction within this publication.
-With its headquarters in the U.S., American Tower operates a global portfolio of ~150,000 sites composed of towers in advanced, evolving and developing wireless markets, in the U.S., Central and South America, Africa, Europe, and Asia with its growing presence in India.
+American Tower: With its headquarters in the U.S., American Tower is to date the largest independent towerco in the world, operating a global portfolio of ~169,000 sites composed of towers in advanced, evolving and developing wireless markets, in the U.S., Central and South America, Africa, Europe, and Asia with its growing presence in India.

-American Tower has combined organic with selective inorganic growth in Asia, where to date they have focused on India.
-The company’s M&A activity in India began with the acquisition of 1,730 towers from XCEL Telecom for US$170mn in 2009, continued with the acquisition of 4,450 towers from Essar Telecom for US$432mn in 2010, and culminated in the acquisition of Viom Networks and their 42,200 towers, announced in October 2015, for US$1.17bn, taking a 51% stake in the company.
-The deal provided American Tower Corporation an all-India footprint and a portfolio of over 57,000 towers, to which they are rumored to be in negotiations to add a further 19,812 towers from Vodafone India and Idea Cellular, driving the company to scale in India, and enabling them to look for new investment opportunities in other markets across Asia.
+American Tower has combined organic with selective inorganic growth in India.
+In the country, the company’s M&A activity began with the acquisition of 1,730 towers from XCEL Telecom for US$170mn in 2009, continued with the acquisition of 4,450 towers from Essar Telecom for US$432mn in 2010, and culminated in the acquisition of Viom Networks and their 42,200 towers, announced in October 2015, for US$1.17bn, taking a 51% stake in the company.
+Earlier this year, American Tower sealed two deals with Vodafone and Idea and added 20,100 towers to its portfolio which as of Q218 counts 76,000 pan-Indian towers.

-Analysys Mason: Marco Cordoni and his team at Analysys Mason are among the ‘go-to-guys’ for tower market analysis and due diligence on a global basis.
+Analysys Mason: Analysys Mason are among the ‘go-to-guys’ for tower market analysis and due diligence on a global basis.

 Apollo Towers Myanmar: Apollo Towers runs a portfolio of 1,800 sites in Myanmar.
-Apollo Towers is chaired by serial towerco entrepreneur Sanjiv Ahuja, who was the original Chairman of Eaton Towers in Africa and who is a former CEO of Orange.
-Ahuja’s Tillman Global Holdings and Texas Pacific Group are the majority shareholders of Apollo Towers Myanmar, while OPIC (the Overseas Private Investment Corporation) undertook the single largest U.S. direct investment in Myanmar when they invested US$250mn in Apollo.
-Apollo provides a ‘full service’ tower and power offering.
+Ahuja’s Tillman Global Holdings and Texas Pacific Group are the majority shareholders of the company, while OPIC (the Overseas Private Investment Corporation) undertook the single largest U.S. direct investment in Myanmar when they invested US$250mn in the towerco.
+Recently, TPG confirmed the acquisition of Pan Asia Majestic Eagle (PAMEL), which will create the second biggest tower portfolio in Myanmar by acquiring 1,300 sites, although TPG is expected to manages both companies separately.
+Apollo will continue to provide a ‘full service’ tower and power offering.

 Ascend Telecom: Incorporated in 2002, Ascend Telecom is an independent Indian towerco providing world-class passive telecom infrastructure on a shared, multi-tenancy basis for the mobile services and wireless sector.
 Ascend Telecom provides site location, design, execution and maintenance of infrastructure for telecom network operators, and is the first Indian company to offer sites with complete passive infrastructure to MNOs, on build-own-lease model (BOL) basis.
-As at 30 August 2017, Ascend’s portfolio included 5,645 towers at a tenancy ratio of 2.04.
+As of September 2018, Ascend’s portfolio included 6,200 towers at a tenancy ratio over 2.0.